jdabassett/reading-notes/301/class05-reading.md

 * What is the single responsibility principle and how does it apply to components?

 ```
 The phylosophy that an object, function, or in our case a component should do only one thing.
-It it grows to do multiple things, then it should be broken up into subcomponents.
+If it grows to do multiple things, then it should be broken up into subcomponents.
 ```

 * What does it mean to build a ‘static’ version of your application?